Travimadox/STM32SESNSEHAT/SESNSEHATSETUP.md

 # Setting up the SENSEHAT for the first time.

 ### STEP1.
 Powering and setting up the SENSEHAT hardware.
-**CAUTION:** Ensure that the power source supplies maximum of 5V at 3mA.
+**CAUTION:** Ensure that the power source supplies at least 5V at 1A.

 Follow this steps to set up you SENSEHAT.